 According to various estimates, surveys, and experiments, it’s believed that there are nearly two billion websites online today.
 The number, by any measures, is beyond huge.
 This creates a lot of space for the web’s top website platforms to shine.

 - To be more precise, the latest reported number is exactly 1,652,185,816 websites – as pointed out by Netcraft in their Web Server Survey of November 2018.

-Think about it – 1.8 billion websites means that there’s more or less one website for every four people in the world.
+Think about it – 1.65 billion websites means that there’s more or less one website for every five people in the world.
 That number is even more impressive considering that roughly only half of the world’s population has internet access.

-Does this mean that one in every four people is a programmer who knows how to code a website into existence?
+Does this mean that one in every five people is a programmer who knows how to code a website into existence?

 Of course not!
 The secret is something else.
 The fact that we have nearly two billion websites online today is thanks to what we call Content Management Systems, or CMS for short.

 - In a nutshell – a CMS is a piece of online software that enables anyone to build a working website without having to get their hands dirty under the hood, tinkering with all the code.
 In fact, no coding or programming knowledge is required in order to build/run a website based on a CMS.